clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 * Windows is fine.
 PHP is fine.
 Javascript is fine.
 * Be genuinely interested in people's experiences. ("You built something?
 That's cool.
 What does it do?")
 * Appreciate that different technologies have different trade-offs.
 Being easily accessible is one of them.

+# Code of Conduct Violations

+The Berlin Code of Conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

+#### Q: How do I react if an attendee complains about CoC violation?
+#### A: Bring them to an orga-team memeber

 # Discussion: Technical Capability
 ### How can you help people feel technically capable?